 The first stage of the project was design, which included a national design charette with industry leaders and partners from all over the country.
 Big Block also led its own design process locally.

-We’re currently in the second stage, building the project.
+The second stage was building the project.

 “An incredible level of attention to detail is required for a Net Zero energy multi-unit residential building.”

 The last stage will include a cross-country knowledge dissemination and education program to bring the learnings to the industry as a whole.